byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 - You want to modify some part of the fomrula (e.g. take `A1` and surroudn it with an `ABS(A1)`)
 - You want to make all of the cells in a speciifc formula a specific color (like a permentant version of hitting `F2`)

-Whatever your motivation, it's good to rememebr that the formulas in a spreadsheet are generally the most important infomration aside from the actual data.
+Whatever your motivation, it's good to remember that the formulas in a spreadsheet are generally the most important infomration aside from the actual data.
 IN some spreadsheets, the formulas are the only improtant part.
-If you want to extract and use htis informaiton, then it is helpful to be able to parse the formulas and identify the Rnages.
+If you want to extract and use this informaiton, then it is helpful to be able to parse the formulas and identify the Rnages.

 There are a couple of approaches to parsing Ranges from formulas, depending on what you need to do and what you start with: